apache/spark/docs/sql-programming-guide.md

   </tr>
 </table>

+## Broadcast Hint for SQL Queries

+Broadcast hint is a way for users to manually annotate a query and suggest to the query optimizer the join method.
+It is very useful when the query optimizer cannot make optimal decision with respect to join methods due to conservativeness or the lack of proper statistics.
+The hint syntax looks like the following (Note that we accept `BROADCAST`, `BROADCASTJOIN` and `MAPJOIN` for broadcast hint):

+{% highlight sql %}

+SELECT /*+ MAPJOIN(t1) */ * FROM t1 JOIN t2 ON t1.key = t2.key

+{% endhighlight %}

 # Distributed SQL Engine

 Spark SQL can also act as a distributed query engine using its JDBC/ODBC or command-line interface.